 Overview of Annapurna Base Camp Trek Difficulties

 The Annapurna Base Camp (ABC) Trek is regarded as moderately challenging.
 It is accessible to a wide range of trekkers, from beginners to more experienced adventurers.
 You will trek upto 4,130 meters (13,550 feet).
 You must need proper acclimatization to avoid altitude sickness.
 You will trek for 11 Days.
-You will hike of 5 to 7 hours daily.
+You will hike for 5 to 7 hours daily.
 It requires good stamina and physical fitness.

 Wondering Why is Annapurna Base Camp Famous (Click here).